 Orange fruit season begins from October and lasts until February.
 Mature fruits harvested from the tree using machines and thus may sustain minor superficial injuries.
 Such small abrasions on the fruit surfaces, however, do not influence the quality of the fruit.

 In the stores, buy fresh fruits that feature firm, yet yield to gentle pressure but bounce immediately.
 Fresh oranges have bright color, devoid of any wrinkles on the skin, should feel heavy for their size, and impart sweet aroma.
 Avoid any overtly soften fruits with spots and mold as they tend to perish early.

 Oranges can be kept at room temperature for a week or so.
 They can keep well for up to two weeks inside the fruit/vegetable compartment of the home refrigerator.
-Keep them loose in a fruit container and place in cool place away from excessive humidity as they tend to catch mold infection early.
+Keep them loose in a fruit container and place in a cool place away from excessive humidity as they tend to catch mold infection early.
 Store freshly squeezed orange juice inside the refrigerator for later use.
 Store dried orange zest in cool, dry place in an airtight glass container away from moisture.

 |Juicy carpels, inside the fruit.||Orange fruit juice.|

-Oranges can be carried wherever you go without much cumbersome.
+Carry oranges wherever you go without much cumbersome.
 Fresh oranges can be eaten at anytime, anywhere; just wash them under running water to remove surface dirt and any pesticide residues, peel the skin, and enjoy!